Fan State Condition Monitoring

 For every machine learning project, the quality of the final product depends on the quality of your curated data set.
 Time series sensor data, unlike image and audio, are often unique to the application as the combination of sensor placement, sensor type, and event type greatly affects the type of data created.
 Because of this, you will be unlikely to have a relevant dataset already available, meaning you will need to collect and annotate your own dataset.

 To help you to build a data set for your application we have created the SensiML Data Capture Lab, which we are going to use for collecting and annotating data for different fan states.
 If you are using the demo version of SensiML this project is already uploaded to the account as the Predictive Maintenance Fan Demo.
-Otherwise, the dataset for this tutorial can be downloaded at the SensiML Data Depot which you will need to upload to your account.
+Otherwise, the dataset for this tutorial can be downloaded at the link below.

 Below you can see a quick demonstration of how the Data Capture lab enabled us to create an annotated fan state data set.
 In the next few sections, we are going to walk through how we used the Data Capture Lab to collect and label this dataset.